TRON-Bioinformatics/oblx/docs/tronmake-genome-lib-builder/docs/build_indices.md

 # Build Indices

-The build indices workflow generates indices for the following bioinformatics tools:
+The build indices workflow generates indices for the following bioinformatics tools.
+It builds the tool indices based on the previously [pulled resources](pull_resources.md).

+> Note: When using the generated indices, it is essential to ensure that the versions
+> of the tools used in your analysis match the versions of the tools that were used
+> to create the indices.
+Mismatched versions may lead to errors or inconsistent results.
+> The versions for each tool can be found in the respective environment yaml file
+> in `workflow/envs`.

 * [STAR](https://github.com/alexdobin/STAR)
 * [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2)